liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 This step is where the tool creates a proper package for the content to be imported into the cloud.
 This step is automated in SPMT and in most third-party tools.

 **Package size.** To improve migration throughput, we recommend that you package at least 250 files per transfer.
 For the transfer size, we recommend a minimum of 100 MB and less than 250 MB per package.
-Keeping within these guidelines result in a faster upload speed to Azure and leverages the scale capabilities of the migration API.
+Keeping within these guidelines result in a faster upload speed to Azure and uses the scale capabilities of the migration API.

 The following table provides estimates of the type of speed you may achieve based on the types of content you're migrating.